“Very professional, efficient, knowledgeable, polite, I would refer anyone to this firm.

 Dealing with the loss of a loved one is difficult, particularly when the death was caused by someone else’s recklessness.
 Getting help from a qualified Rhode Island wrongful death attorney at Marasco & Nesselbush can allow you to focus on putting your life back together while we deal with the legal issues related to securing the compensation you deserve for your tragic loss.

-Rhode Island Car Accident Attorneys
+Rhode Island Car Accident Lawyers That Get Extraordinary Results

 In addition to the short-term hassles of a car crash, more serious accidents can have long-term consequences on your health, income, and ability to lead a normal life.

 Every Marasco & Nesselbush auto accident attorney will fight to ensure that if your accident was caused by somebody else, that driver’s insurance should compensate you for any and all losses suffered.
 Marasco & Nesselbush has successfully recovered millions in insurance company settlements for the following types of expenses and impacts:

 Present and future accident-related lost wages

 Physical pain and mental anguish

 In the worst case scenario of a fatal accident, accident compensation covers a family’s long-term financial needs, as well as funeral and burial costs.

 Our Rhode Island car accident attorneys will evaluate your case by speaking with you to understand your accident expenses, including those incurred to date and those expected in the future.
 We will then determine a dollar amount that will help make you whole again and see to it that the insurance company pays that amount.